Hay-on-Wye: Toponymy

 The settlement's name is first referred to between 1135 and 1147 as Haya; in 1299 the name of La Haye is used.
 By the 16th century it was simply called Hay, and the use of the river as a suffix is a later addition.
 In 1215, a Welsh name, Gelli was recorded, and Gelli gandrell in 1614; the two names may have been used concurrently in 1625.
-The English language name, Hay, is derived from Old English hæg, possibly meaning a "fenced area" and a noun used in late Saxon and Norman times for an enclosure in a forest.
+The English language name, Hay, is derived from Old English hæġ, possibly meaning a 'fenced area' and a noun used in late Saxon and Norman times for an enclosure in a forest.
 The Welsh word celli (lenited to Gelli) has a range of meanings, including wooded areas of various extents.

 The legal name of the community is Hay rather than Hay-on-Wye.
 In 1947 the General Post Office changed the name of the postal locality from Hay to Hay-on-Wye.
-The change of postal address did not change the name of the urban district which then covered the town, which retained the name Hay and was subsequently converted into a community called Hay in 1974.
+The change of postal address did not change the name of the urban district that covered the town, which retained the name Hay and was subsequently converted into a community called Hay in 1974.